 - Psychoeducation about the impact of worry and the connection between mental health symptoms and their medical disease(s).
 For example, "When distressing feelings or thoughts come up, the mind's automatic reaction is to make them stop or get away from them.
 But if that distress is related to a disease, and if the reaction makes you avoid caring for it, the disease can progress." - Methods of acceptance that retrain the mind to navigate distress in a skillful way: - Helpful thoughts: "It does not matter if a thought is true or not, but is it helpful right now?
 If not, find a way to let it go and do what you need to do." - Relaxation techniques: Diaphragmatic breathing, progressive muscle relaxation - Curiosity practice: Open up to distress and explore how it feels without judgment.
-The free app, Mindfulness Coach, can help the patient learn. - Cognitive Behavioral Therapy - Medications for depression or anxiety - Care Coordination / Team Based Care Models (e.g., Collaborative Chronic Care Model)42-46 - Self-help tools including evidence-based stress reduction apps, websites, and books.
+The free app, Mindfulness Coach, can help the patient learn about these techniques.41 - Cognitive behavioral therapy - Medications for depression or anxiety - Care coordination / Team-based care models (e.g., Collaborative Chronic Care Model)42-46 - Self-help tools including evidence-based stress reduction apps, websites, and books.
 Durable and positive effects on mindfulness, general psychiatric symptoms, and several aspects of quality of life at low costs are possible with smartphone apps. - Lifestyle changes that can improve symptoms (e.g., exercise, sleep hygiene, healthy eating, reducing substance use)

-The most effective treatment for anxiety and depression is often the combination of medication, counseling (such as cognitive behavioral therapy), and physical activity together.
-Helping patients who have recurrent depression and anxiety create a long-term plan with these supports may be needed to sustain long-term cardiometabolic health and mental well-being.
+The most effective treatment for anxiety and depression is often the combination of medication, counseling (e.g., cognitive behavioral therapy), and physical activity.
+Individualized and empathic support from care providers is essential.
+Helping patients with recurrent depression and anxiety in developing a long-term, yet flexible, plan is essential for maintaining both their cardiometabolic health and mental well-being.